awsdocs/aws-sam-developer-guide/doc_source/sam-resource-httpapi.md

 *Type*: Map
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
-*Additional Notes*: Because Tags requires AWS SAM to modify your OpenAPI definition, they will only be added if the `DefinitionBody` property is specified—no tags will be added if the `DefinitionUri` property is provided\.
+*Additional notes*: Because Tags requires AWS SAM to modify your OpenAPI definition, they will only be added if the `DefinitionBody` property is specified—no tags will be added if the `DefinitionUri` property is provided\.
 AWS SAM automatically adds a `httpapi:createdBy:SAM` tag\.
 Tags will also be added to `AWS::ApiGatewayV2::Stage` and `AWS::ApiGatewayV2::DomainName` \(if `DomainName` is specified\)\.

 ## Return Values<a name="sam-resource-httpapi-return-values"></a>